 Acoustic Research Centre , Oppigokk 100, FIN-11000 Gåseborg, Lithuania, frisk@finn.sv

 This is the template file for the final papers to be submitted and included in the proceedings of the Joint Baltic-Nordic Acoustics Meeting, which will be held at Chalmers University of Technology in May 4-6 2026 in Gothenburg, Sweden.
 The proceedings will be available online on conference webpage.
-You are kindly requested to check your abstract in Easychair Abstracts must not contain references, equations, and special mathematical characters.
+The language should be British English.
+You are kindly requested to check your abstract in Easychair.
+Abstracts must not contain references, equations, and special mathematical characters.
 Note that you can list as many co-authors in the heading as you wish.

 Introduction